Our Commitment to Enterprise-Grade Security

 The Controls Behind the Commitment

-Strong security requires more than intent.
-It requires concrete controls, disciplined execution, and ongoing accountability.
-Alex.com is SOC 2 Type II compliant, reflecting the operational maturity and controls expected from an enterprise-grade platform.
+Strong security takes more than good intentions.
+It requires concrete controls, disciplined execution, and sustained accountability.
+Alex is SOC 2 Type II compliant, an attestation that reflects not just the existence of controls but their effective operation over time, as expected of an enterprise AI recruiting platform.
 We are also GDPR compliant, and we treat privacy and data stewardship as core responsibilities in serving both our customers and candidates.

-All data on our platform is encrypted in transit and at rest, helping ensure that sensitive information is protected throughout its lifecycle.
-We maintain strict access controls, secure cloud infrastructure, and robust logging and monitoring practices designed to support oversight and rapid investigation when needed.
-We also follow secure development practices and internal review processes intended to reduce unnecessary risk across the software development lifecycle.
+All data on the platform is encrypted in transit and at rest, protecting sensitive information across its entire lifecycle.
+We enforce strict access controls, run on secure cloud infrastructure, and maintain robust logging and monitoring to support oversight and rapid investigation when warranted.
+We follow secure development practices and internal review processes designed to reduce risk across the software development lifecycle.

-These measures are part of a broader operating philosophy: security should be embedded in the day-to-day functioning of the company, not isolated as a point-in-time initiative.
-Our goal is to provide customers with the confidence that Alex.com is built to support high-trust, business-critical hiring workflows.
+These measures are part of our broader operating philosophy: security should be embedded in the day-to-day functioning of the company, not isolated as a point-in-time initiative.
+Our goal is simple: provide customers with well-founded confidence that Alex is built to support high-trust, business-critical hiring workflows.

 Responsible AI Requires Continuous Accountability